Graduate – Tests (GRE/GMAT)

 Schedule your GRE or GMAT.

 Everyone has a different level of comfort when it comes to scheduling tests.
-It comes down to your level of readiness and how well you’ve outlined your plan to study and prepare.
+It comes down to your readiness level and how well you’ve outlined your plan to study and prepare.

 As you look at your calendar, your goal is to give yourself enough time to prepare for your test yet schedule a date to take either the GRE or GMAT as soon as you feel you will be ready.